UsabilityEngineering/ux-portfolio-Eddieprestegui/j01/README.md

 # Making a 3D Design
 So today I will be creating a 3D design using [Blender](https://www.blender.org).
 Blender is a powerful open-source (FREE!!!) computer software used for 3D effects, animation, visual effects, and pretty much anything you can think of.
-Learning Blender can be a bit frustrating at first, but if you continue to practice your skills it's **learnability** (especially key commands) helps speed up the workflow.
+Learning Blender can be a bit frustrating at first, but if you continue to practice your skills it's **learnability** (especially key commands) that helps speed up the workflow.

 *Disclaimer* I am using a Mac so some key commands may not translate accordingly with other operating systems.